fish-shell/fish-shell/doc_src/prompt.rst

 - :doc:`fish_mode_prompt <cmds/fish_mode_prompt>` - which it runs if :ref:`vi-mode <vi-mode>` is used.

 These functions are run, and whatever they print is displayed as the prompt (minus one trailing newline).

+Here, we will just be writing a simple fish_prompt.

 .. note::
    This document uses formatting to show what a prompt would look like.
 If you are viewing this in the man page,